-Second, it defines the subject matter covered by this Act with the term "health-care decisions".
-Consistent with the purposes of the Act, the Act defines "health-care decision" very broadly.
-The term can include decisions about a full range of medical interventions and types of providers.
-It is not limited to decisions about care for certain body parts, but extends to, for example, dental and vision care.

-The term "health-care decisions" references the definition of "health care".
-The definition of "health care" is to be given the broadest possible construction.
-It includes the types of care referred to in the definition of "health-care decision" and to care, including personal and custodial care, provided at a "health-care institution" or in a home-based setting.
-It also includes alternative medical treatment.

-The term "health-care institution" is likewise defined broadly.
-It includes a hospital, nursing home, residential-care facility, home health agency or hospice.

-Third, it defines an "individual" as an adult or an emancipated minor.
-This reflects the fact that the Act only covers adults and emancipated minors, leaving other state law to govern decision-making for unemancipated minors.
-Importantly, the Act is not intended to displace developing state law regarding medical decision-making by or for "mature" minors.

-Fourth, it defines surrogate to include an agent under a power of attorney for health care, a default surrogate, or a guardian.
-It also provides definitions to help differentiate these different types of surrogates.
-An "agent" is an individual appointed under a power of attorney for health care.
-The definition of "agent" is not limited to a single individual because the Act permits the appointment of co-agents and alternate agents.
-A "guardian" is a person appointed by a court under other law.
-A "default surrogate" is an individual authorized under Section 12 to make a health-care decision when there is neither an agent nor a guardian willing and able to make the decision.
+- 1 oral and written directions.
+The instruction may relate to a particular health-care decision or to 2 health care in general.
+The term "health-care instruction" replaces the term "individual 3 instruction," which was used in the 1993 Act.
+The change is designed to provide clarity, and to 4 indicate that an instruction may include more than one piece of information.
+5 6 Second, the Section defines the subject matter covered by this Act with the term "health-care 7 decision".
+Consistent with the purposes of the Act, the Act defines "health-care decision" very 8 broadly.
+The term can include decisions about a full range of medical interventions and types of 9 providers.
+It is not limited to decisions about care for certain body parts, but extends to, for 10 example, dental, vision, and mental health care.
+11 The term "health-care decision" references the definition of "health care".
+The definition of 12 13 "health care" is to be given the broadest possible construction.
+It includes the types of care 14 referred to in the definition of "health-care decision" and to care, including personal and 15 custodial care, provided at a "health-care institution" or in a home-based setting.
+It also includes 16 alternative medical treatment and traditional healing practices.
+Similarly, the definition of 17 "mental health care" is to be read as broadly as possible within the confines of the definition and 18 may include treatment of or care provided for alcohol and substance abuse disorders.
+19 20 The term "health-care institution" is likewise defined broadly.
+It includes a hospital, nursing 21 home, residential-care facility, home health agency or hospice.
+22 23 Third, the Section defines an "individual" as an adult or an emancipated minor.
+This reflects the 24 fact that the Act only covers adults and emancipated minors, leaving other state law to govern 25 decision-making for unemancipated minors.
+Importantly, the Act is not intended to displace 26 developing state law regarding medical decision-making by or for "mature" minors.
+27 28 Fourth, the Section defines surrogate to include an agent under a power of attorney for health 29 care, a default surrogate, or a guardian.
+It also provides definitions to help differentiate these 30 different types of surrogates.
+An "agent" is an individual appointed under a power of attorney for 31 health care.
+The definition of "agent" is not limited to a single individual because the Act permits 32 the appointment of co-agents and alternate agents.
+A "guardian" is a person appointed by a court 33 under other law.
+A "default surrogate" is an individual authorized under Section 12 to make a 34 health-care decision when there is neither an agent nor a guardian willing and able to make the 35 decision.
 All three types are referred to, collectively, as surrogates.
-Notably, this terminology represents a change from the 1993 Act, which used the term "surrogate" only to refer to a default surrogate.
-The change reflects the more common use of these terms and is designed to provide clarity to users.

-Fifth, core to the Act's goal of enabling decisions for individuals unable to make decisions for themselves, it defines the term "capacity".
-The definition is consistent with the functional approach to determining abilities and limitations found in the Uniform Guardianship, Conservatorship, and Other Protective Arrangements Act (2017) ("Guardianship Act").
-This definition also recognizes that what an individual must be able to understand to make a health-care decision or create an instruction may be different than what the individual must be able to understand to appoint an agent.
-As a result, it is possible that the individual would be found to lack capacity to do one and not the other.
-For example, an individual might know that they want their adult child to make health-care decisions for them, and that appointing their adult child as their agent would allow that to happen.
-At the same time, the individual might not have the ability to understand the risks and benefits of particular health-care treatments.
-Thus, the individual might be found to lack capacity to make an instruction, but to nevertheless have capacity to create a health-care power of attorney.
-Similarly, the individual might have capacity to make certain instructions and not others.

-The Act also contains a variety of definitions that were not in the original Act and that help update the Act to reflect modern developments.
-For example, reflecting a growing recognition that individuals' decisions should be respected even when they use help to reach those decisions, it defines the term "supported decision-making".
-Notably, this definition is consistent with the definition of that term in the Guardianship Act.
+Notably, this terminology - 36 represents a change from the 1993 Act, which used the term "surrogate" only to refer to a default - 37 surrogate.
+The change reflects the more common use of these terms and is designed to provide38 clarity to users. - 39 - 40 The Act also contains a variety of definitions that were not in the original Act and that help - 41 update the Act to reflect modern developments.
+For example, reflecting a growing recognition - 42 that individuals' decisions should be respected even when they use help to reach those decisions, - 43 it defines the term "supported decision-making".
+Notably, this definition is consistent with the - 44 definition of that term in the Uniform Guardianship, Conservatorship, and Other Protective - 45 Arrangements Act (2017) ("Guardianship Act").